zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Development-Tutorial.rst

    we

-Every minute, a miner produces a new block (the concept of mining in Ethereum is exactly the same as in Bitcoin; see any Bitcoin tutorial for more info on this), and that block contains a list of transactions that happened since the last block and the root hash of the Patricia tree representing the new state ("state tree") after applying those
+Every minute, a miner produces a new block (the concept of mining in Expanse is exactly the same as in Bitcoin; see any Bitcoin tutorial for more info on this), and that block contains a list of transactions that happened since the last block and the root hash of the Patricia tree representing the new state ("state tree") after applying those